10 steps to organizing a cardiac arrest survivor celebration

 9. Media coverage of the event

-Arrange for a photographer for group and candid photos.
+Arrange for a photographer for a group and candid photos.
 Announce the event a week before and the day of to your list of local media contacts.
 Know ahead of time which survivors and family members are willing to talk to the media and designate an agency PIO to speak about the event to attending media.

 The hard work is done.
 Follow the plan to honor and celebrate survivors.
 Consider recognizing all the attending survivors individually, including, if possible their rescuers.
 Make sure to capture photos of survivors, as well as survivors with bystanders and rescuers.
 Both formal and informal photos are great for posting to social networks and sharing with local news media.
 Allow time for survivors to mingle with rescuers.
 Try to have at least one rescuer - a bystander or EMS provider - attending for each survivor so they have someone to thank personally.